The PAPER array in South Africa’s Karoo Radio Astronomy Reserve is producing ground-breaking science and spectacular cosmic images.

 The primary goal of PAPER (Precision Array to Probe the Epoch of Reionization) is to detect emission from the neutral gas that pervaded the universe before the first galaxies and black holes were formed.
 This ‘epoch of reionization’, as it is called, is the last frontier in observational cosmology.

 Recent observations with PAPER were used to set the first physically interesting limits on emission from the neutral hydrogen during this key epoch in cosmic structure formation.
-Besides providing important constraints on the very early evolution of the universe, the PAPER observations are helping to define the techniques and instrumentation that will translate into the design of a next generation ‘Hydrogen Epoch of Reionization Array’ (HERA), and eventually, the low-frequency SKA.
+Besides providing important constraints on the very early evolution of the universe, the PAPER observations are helping to define the techniques and instrumentation that will translate into the design of a next-generation ‘Hydrogen Epoch of Reionization Array’ (HERA), and eventually, the low-frequency SKA.

 Beyond the cosmological studies, PAPER has produced unprecedented images of the southern radio sky at low frequency.
 PAPER comprises a unique combination of very wide field (‘full-sky imaging’), reasonable spatial resolution, and wide frequency range.
 Spectacular images of the closest powerful radio galaxy, Centaurus A, have been made with PAPER, revealing very large structure in this giant radio galaxy, some 200 kpc in extent.
 This is 10 times the size of the entire Milky Way.
-The PAPER data provide interesting insight into the interaction between these giant radio ‘jets’ emanating from the massive black hole at the centre of the Centaurus A galaxy, with the large scale intergalactic medium surrounding the galaxy.
+The PAPER data provide interesting insight into the interaction between these giant radio ‘jets’ emanating from the massive black hole at the center of the Centaurus A galaxy, with the large-scale intergalactic medium surrounding the galaxy.

 (kpc = kiloparsec, a unit that astronomers use to measure distances between parts of a galaxy, or within groups of galaxies; 1 kpc = 3 000 light years)